tetzank/homepage/content/posts/static-machine-code-analysis.md

 As IACA is a static analyzer, we do not need a full program.
 A simple function is enough.
 In this case, the function sums up all elements of the array passed as a pointer and size pair.
-The code region we want to analyze has to be marked with special instructions.
+The code region we want to analyze must be marked with special instructions.
 Luckily, IACA provides a header file with easy to use macros.
 To analyze the throughput of the loop in _sum_, we place `IACA_START` at the beginning of the loop body and `IACA_END` right after the loop.
 This way we get all instruction of the loop body and the loop condition which gets moved at the bottom of the loop by the compiler.